yshiyi/LeetCode/Cplusplus reference and algorithms.md

 ```

 ## Priority queue
 A priority_queue keeps internally a comparing function and a container object as data.
-Newly added elements are placed ahead of all the elements held in lower priority.
+Newly added elements are placed ahead of all the elements held in lower priority.\
+1. When pushing a new value to a priority_queue, if i1 > i2, then the top value is the minimum.
+2. If i1 < i2, then the top value is the maximum.

 ```
 #include <iostream>       // std::cout
 #include <queue>          // std::priority_queue